Canned Food Month

 Observing National Canned Food Month

 During this month, people can do a variety of things.
-First of all, they can make sure that they donate canned goods to food pantries.
+First, they can ensure that they donate canned goods to food pantries.
 Second, they can take stock of what canned food items they have and make sure that they’re properly rotating them.
-And three, they can replenish their stockpile of essential canned food items.
+Third, they can replenish their stockpile of essential canned food items.

 Some of the canned foods that people might want to keep in their pantry at all times include chicken broth, beans, whole tomatoes, tomato paste, corn, peas, green beans, and tuna.

-If those items are kept in stock they can give the home cook a wide variety of lunch and dinner options.
+If these items are kept in stock, they can give the home cook a wide variety of lunch and dinner options.
 While people are whipping up great dinners with their canned goods, they can let everyone know about this month using the hashtag #NationalCannedFoodMonth on social media.